kubernetes/enhancements/keps/sig-node/5855-noexec-emptyDir/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->
+No. The `noexec` restriction is only applied if a user explicitly configures the `mountOptions` field within `emptyDir`.
+In the absence of this field, both the existing and new `emptyDir` volumes will retain the default behavior (executable).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?